bornedj/rustBook/README.md

 ### fearless concurrency

 Chapter covers how Rust's ownership and type systems allow for "fearless" use of concurrency.
+Covers concurrency using messages to passage data between threads as well as concurrency using shared state.
+Also covers the Send and Sync traits.

+### Object Orientated Programming Features

+Rust has encapsulation, and types and enums represent objects; however, Rust lacks inheritance that often classifies a language as an OOP language.